-Translating this into actual voyages, 1d or 5d accountancy markings should be found on covers carried from Australia by contract packets as per the table below.
+Translating this into actual voyages, accountancy markings should be found on covers carried from Australia as per the table below.
 The "via France" column indicates whether mail via France can be found for that voyage - this is uncommon, since most of the packets used during the accountancy period went home via Cape Horn.
-Full details of all these voyages may be found in the Reference.
+Full details of all these voyages may be found in Australia New Zealand UK mails to 1880; Rates Routes and Ships Out and Home.
 I have omitted Western Australia, but anyone lucky enough to have covers to or from this elusive Colony in the second half of 1856 should find accountancy markings - please send me a photocopy!